William III, Earl of Ross: Biography

 While David was imprisoned, Earl William undertook additional measures that ultimately would alienate the king, as evidenced by court records showing that he seized all the proceeds of the court in 1348.

 However, in 1349, David, while still in captivity, was still relying on William in his role as justiciar of Scotland north of the Forth, by asking him to attend to a matter involving William de Deyn, Bishop of Aberdeen, in his conflict with William of St. Michael, who had seized some property of the Church.
 This case was resolved in Aberdeenshire at one of the courts which were still being held at the ancient Stone Circles of northern Scotland.

 Nonetheless, William's behavior at the priory of Elchor, combined with his less than honorable behavior in 1348, had eroded the king's trust in him, and by 1355 he had been replaced as justiciar.

-In 1357, Earl William attended the session of Parliament where plans for the ransom of David II were discussed.
-Accordingly, on 3 October, the king of Scotland was finally released at Berwick on the condition that the ransom payment be secured by the taking of twenty hostages, with Earl William (or possibly his young son) named as one of the six noblemen to serve as hostages on a rotating basis.
+On 3 October 1357, the King David II of Scotland was finally released at Berwick on the condition that a ransom payment be secured by the taking of 20 Scottish hostages, with Earl William (or possibly his young son) named as one of the six noblemen to serve as hostages on a rotating basis.
+Earl William had attended the session of Parliament where plans for the ransom of David II were discussed.

 Upon David's return to Scotland, he imposed heavy taxation on his nobles in order to pay his ransom, a move which led to a rebellion of the Highland lords, including William and his half-brother, Hugh de Rarichies, in 1366.
 In 1368, Ross and the others were required to find security to keep the peace.